 Update from Office of Homelessness Prevention and Intervention

-In Tuesday’s Social Services and Public Safety (SSPS) Committee Meeting, Homelessness Prevention Manager Jeff Heron will present the office’s annual update on their work.
+In last week’s Social Services and Public Safety (SSPS) Committee Meeting, Homelessness Prevention Manager Jeff Heron presented the office’s annual update on their work.

 Lexington’s Office of Homelessness Prevention and Intervention (OHPI) does not provide direct service for homeless Lexingtonians.
 Instead, they work to coordinate services among several providers and help homeless residents access the services they need.